 - Find a fun activity.
 The winter season brings many new and fun outdoor activities such as cross-country skiing, snowboarding, snow-shoeing, skating, and much more.
-Get out and explore new activities.
-Maybe even try something you may have never done before!
+Get out and explore new activities!

 - Take advantage of all the times the sun shines.
 Try to go out and be active while the sun is out.
 Not every winter day is going to be dark and gloomy.
 Even if it is cold, bundle up and exercise outdoors, you will be surprised at how awake and alive you will feel playing outdoors in the sun.

 - Change your state of mind.
-Finally, the most important for last!
 Even if you have never been the greatest fan of the winter season, stay focused on the things you do love about it – maybe it is the snow, or the holidays themselves.
-Whatever gets you excited use that to change the path of your thoughts when you are starting to feel miserable or groggy.

 What are the winter physical activities that you can do?

 The wintertime doesn’t have to mean spending much of your time indoors.
-Here are some fun activities that you can do that makes the most of the snowy winter weather:
+Here are some fun activities that you can do that make the most of the snowy winter weather:

 - Jogging.
 Jogging is very effective at burning off calories, and it's how many people start their exercise routines.
 You can do this activity in the comfort of your local area, or if the weather is permitting; take it outside!